Top 10 Best Quiet Air Compressor Reviews

 Know what’s another great thing about the Briggs and Stratton air compressor?
 Its motor doesn’t need high amperage to start!
 This is exceptionally useful in cold weather conditions or if your tool is going to be stored outside.

 The models have following dimensions and weight from low to high capacity – 16 x 12 x 16 inches & 44.5 pounds, 19 x 14 x 18 inches & 51 pounds, 22 x 19.5 x 12 inches & 55 pounds, and 20 x 17 x 23 inches & 61 pounds.
 The last model features rugged wheels and collapsible handle for easier transport and storage.
-All models are backed up by 1-year limited warranty with available extended warranty.

 - Compact and lightweight yet high-performance.